Skip to main content

 Did you know we have a large garden on campus?

-The Northdale Community Garden is 58,125 square feet wild area located a block behind Lazaridis Hall at the Northdale campus.
+The Northdale Community Garden is 58,125 square feet wild area with over 14,000 square feet of garden plots located a block behind Lazaridis Hall at the Northdale campus.
 Here, we work in partnerships to connect our community to the wonders of gardening, eating local food, supporting wild pollinators and more.

-The garden space also has a greenhouse, located in the centre west of the garden space, where plants are stored pre-planting and sustainability workshops take place during the summer months.
+The garden space also has a greenhouse, located in the centre west of the garden space, where plants are stored pre-planting.
+This collaborative space is tended to and maintained by several internal departments and community partners.
 We hope to see you there!